xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

 #### def __get_linear_motor_on_zero__(self):

-> Get the linear motor is on zero positon or not
+> Get the linear motor is on zero position or not
 > Note:
 > &ensp;&ensp;&ensp;&ensp;1. only available if firmware_version >= 1.8.0
 >